Frequently Asked Questions

 You need to purchase a copy of our eBook: Volunteer for Africa.
 The eBook comes with a username and password, enabling you to login to the member's area of our website (online project database) to get project updates and view new volunteer opportunities as they arise.
 Alternatively, you can sign up online to gain instant access to the member's area of our website (no purchase of eBook necessary).
 Please read "what are my options if I can't download the eBook" below.

 You need to follow the instructions given in our full projects listings (not the summaries given on our website or facebook page) and/or refer to the website of the organization you wish to work for.
 As a general rule, all the information you need to get involved is given in our eBook and the member's area of our website (online project database).

-There is no registration as such - login details (username and password) are given in our eBook: Volunteer for Africa.
-Only those who purchase the eBook are registered and able to access the member’s area of our website (online project database).
+There is no registration as such - login details (username and password) are given in our eBook (Volunteer for Africa) or are sent via email if you sign-up online.
+Only those who purchase the eBook or sign-up online are registered and able to access the member's area of our website (online project database).